You are here: About Us Jeff Matranga, Ph.D., ABPP

 He is an adjunct faculty member at the University of Maine at Orono and previously at the Massachusetts School of Professional Psychology.
 He served two years on the psychology licensing board in Maine.
 He was editor of The Tablet, a newsletter reaching 800-1,000 psychologists (at that time) in Division 55 of the American Psychological Association (APA).
 He has actively participated in other volunteer positions and has spoken for three consecutive years at the national meeting of APA.

 Dr. Matranga has enjoyed running since 1973 and has been balancing that with regular yoga since 2008; he enjoys taking classes from his favorite instructors – his wife, Jeri Wilson, and other teachers at School Street Yoga.
 He has not missed a day of meditation in several years.
-Dr. Matranga and his wife completed their first full marathon together in January of 2018, approaching the training as an extension of their mindfulness practice.
+Dr. Matranga and his wife completed their first full marathon (26.2 miles) together in January of 2018, approaching the training as an extension of their mindfulness practice.
 They are now in the process of training for the Missoula Marathon in July of 2018.